 About Claire Benn

 Claire Benn is one of the UK's leading mixed media and textile artists.
 Her starting point is always a piece of cloth.
 She works with heavy cotton, linen or antique hemp, old grain sacks, raw earth pigments, natural dyes, acrylic paint and thread.
 Her processes include mono printing, painting, scraping, mark-making, screen printing and the use of text.
-Stitch almost always plays a part, with 'slow stitch' being used to produce works made entirely through hand stitch.
+Hand stitch almost always plays a part, and some pieces are made entirely with 'slow' hand stitch; exploiting the rhythmic, repetitive mark and creating a very tactile surface.

 The work can be described as contemporary, quiet, reductive, abstract, elegant and meditative.

 “My inspirations are simple: empty and desolate landscapes, sitting and absorbing.
 A limited palette, line, texture, the small details.
-I want the viewer to have a slow, meditative experience and feel the silence that can come with that.”
+I want the viewer to have a deep, contemplative experience and feel the stillness and calmness that can come with that.”

 Claire lives and works in a converted barn in Surrey, UK.
 She is also an author, curator and educator in art textiles.